shao-shuai/bike-share-data-engineering/README.md

 2. The pipelines would be run on a daily basis by 7 am every day.
    - We would be able to doing by scheduling Airflow
 3. The database needed to be accessed by 100+ people.
-   - If the performance is down with more users, we could conside using Redshift.
+   - If the performance is down with more users, we could conside using an MPP based data warehouse like Redshift.

 ### Special thanks